-The entered > expression is executed by clicking Web SQL.
-If more than one such expression has been formulated, mark the expression that is to be executed.
-Only one expression at a time can be executed.
+The entered > expression is run by clicking Web SQL.
+If more than one such expression has been formulated, mark the expression that is to be run.
+Only one expression can be run at a time.

-The expression being executed is evaluated against the module or component currently selected in the tree structure.
-Use Web SQL syntax for inputting the expression to be executed.
+The expression being run is evaluated against the module or component currently selected in the tree structure.
+Use Web SQL syntax for inputting the expression to be run.